 Rustic and Different: Dunton Hot Springs

-If you’re looking for a more remote venue, check out the Dunton Hot Springs.
+If you’re looking for a more remote venue, check out the Dunton Hot Springs in Colorado.
 Rustic charm adds to the natural beauty of the mineral hot springs.
 What’s really special is you can rent out the entire town of Dunton just for your wedding party.

 Among the amenities are an open-air chapel, two spa treatment cabins and 12 hand-hewn luxury cabins.
 You can also get hitched at a nearby waterfall and meadows.
 But what brings this venue to life is the winter months.